DAILY DISCIPLINE #188

 Every child of God applies this commission to himself.

 Then comes the second part of the commission.
 What signs will accompany those who believe?

-The act of believing brings one into the family of God.
-Then the rich promises of Mark 16:17-18 belong to those who believe.
+The act of believing brings one into the family of God and then the rich promises of Mark 16:17-18 belong to those who believe.